-QABs may recommend, and district board may adopt, a range of local policies that govern how the Program is administered within the county.
-Any local policies must be equally or more stringent than any statewide Program policies, and must ensure equal access to all potential Program participants.
+QABs may recommend, and district boards may adopt, a range of local policies that govern how the Program is administered within the county.
+Any local policies must be equally or more stringent than any statewide Program policies and must ensure equal access to all potential Program participants.
 Please contact Commission staff if you have questions on a particular policy.
 A few examples of the potentially limitless array of local policies include:

-- Establishing deadlines for grant application submittal. - Only advancing X percent (must be ≤50 percent) of funds, or none at all, to grant recipients before work begins. - Limiting the amount or percentage of project funding that can be used of Driving Surface Aggregate or asphalt paving. - Establishing a policy that grant recipients must maintain previous projects to be eligible for future funding. - Requiring a certain percentage in-kind match.
+- Establishing deadlines for grant application submittal. - Only advancing X percent (must be ≤50 percent) of funds, or none at all, to grant recipients before work begins. - Limiting the amount or percentage of project funding that can be used of Driving Surface Aggregate or asphalt paving. - Establishing a policy that grant recipients must maintain previous projects to be eligible for future funding. - Limiting the number of stream crossing replacement projects that will be funded in any given year. - Requiring a certain percentage in-kind match.